Reccopolis

 Reccopolis (Recópolis; Reccopolis), is an archaeological site located near Zorita de los Canes, a small village in the province of Guadalajara, Spain.
 It represents one of the Visigoth cities founded in Iberia during the post-Roman period.

-Established by Visigothic king Liuvigild, who ruled Iberia in 568–86 AD, Reccopolis is one of only two cities in Western Europe known to have been founded between the fifth and eighth centuries.
+Established by Visigothic king Liuvigild, who ruled Iberia in 568–586 AD, Reccopolis is one of only two cities in Western Europe known to have been founded between the fifth and eighth centuries.
 Its remains serve as a case study for understanding the ideas and ideals of a city in Late Antiquity, reflecting influences from classical Roman models.

 Discovered in the 1890s, the site underwent archaeological excavations starting in the 1940s under Juan Cabré, with ongoing efforts revealing the monumental area within the walled enclosure.
 Notable remains include an aqueduct located 2 km to the east, recognized as the first new, urban aqueduct in the Iberian Peninsula in two centuries and the last built in the Roman way.

 Historical information

 Reccopolis was founded in the year 578.
 The date is given in chronicle of John of Biclaro: With tyrants destroyed on all sides and the invaders of Spain overcome, King Leovigild had peace to reside with his own people.
 He founded a city in Celtiberia, which he named Recopolis after his son.
 He endowed it with splendid buildings, both within the walls and in the suburbs, and he established privileges for the people of the new city.
-A cache of coins was discovered in the city's palace, fixing the date of construction between 580–83.
+A cache of coins was discovered in the city's palace, fixing the date of construction between 580–583.
 Coin variety indicated cultural reach, with gold coins of the Merovingian series, Suevic coins from Galicia and of Justinian II, as well as from Visigothic Hispania itself.
 Reccopolis had an active mint, coins from which have been found dating to the reign of Wittiza, in the early eighth century.

 The city was named by the Visigothic king Liuvigild to honor his son Reccared I and to serve as Reccared's seat as co-king in the Visigothic province of Celtiberia, to the west of Carpetania, where the main capital, Toledo, lay.
 As a post-Roman royal foundation the city's only European rival in the sixth century was Ravenna.
-In the eighth century the Visigoths at Reccopolis welcomed Muslim over-lordship in return for Muslim protection.
+In the eighth century the Visigoths at Reccopolis found themselves subjugated under the newly arrived Muslim invaders.
 The Moors conserved the city as Madinät Raqquba and though they reused building materials to construct a fortification on a hill facing the city, the city declined and was burned, looted, razed, and incrementally abandoned in the tenth century.
 It lay forgotten until the twentieth century.

 Today Reccopolis is a large field of ruins in the Cerro de la Olíva.
 There are plans to protect the partially excavated site as Parque Arqueológico Recópolis.
 In 2007, the Museo Arqueológico Regional in Alcalá de Henares mounted an exhibition called "Recópolis: un paseo por la ciudad Visigoda" and published an accompanying catalogue.